tolmv/plugin_for_Pymol/README.md

 Short Description
 -----------------
 PyFepRestr (PyMol Plugin for Restraints) is plugin designed to calculate the Free Energy of the Protein - Ligand complexes.
+This plugin automates the process of searching for the characteristics of atoms, replacing the graphical interface that is built into PyMol.

-The plugin here described require the three-dimensional coordinates of the protein–ligand complex as a starting point.
+The programme here described require the three-dimensional coordinates of the protein–ligand complex as a starting point.
 The structure can be obtained experimentally (e.g., from X-ray crystal- lography or NMR) or from any modeling approach (e.g., from docking), depending on the objective of the calculations.

+Before start you need to determine the temperature and force constants of PL complex in the first window.
 When using the set of restraints proposed by Boresch et al. \[2], one distance, two angle, and three dihedral harmonic restraints between the ligand and the protein need to be defined.
-Thus, one needs to choose three protein and three ligand atoms to be involved in the restraints, the values of the harmonic potentials and their force constants.
+Thus, one needs to choose three protein and three ligand atoms to be involved in the restraints directly in PyMol.
-Protein–ligand restraints should  be applied in Gromacs through the use of the [intermolecular_interactions] section at the very end of the topology file.
+The third window displays the values ΔG and you will be asked to save in gromacs topology file your force constants
+in state A and B.

 Theory